 Ph.D.
 Syracuse University

-Her published writing appears in Rhetoric Review and Enculturation: A Journal of Rhetoric, Writing, and Culture.
-She has a forthcoming essay in Signs: A Journal of Women in Culture and Society.
-Currently, she is working on a book that examines discourses on healing and wellness within African American self-help culture, inspirational literature, and film directed towards Black women during the last twenty-five years.
+Dr. Carey's published writing appears in Rhetoric Review, Enculturation: A Journal of Rhetoric, Writing, and Culture, Signs: A Journal of Women in Culture and Society, and Present Tense: A Journal of Rhetoric in Society.
+In her book Rhetorical Healing: The Reeducation of Contemporary Black Womanhood (SUNY Press, November 2016), she examines discourses on healing and wellness within African American self-help culture, inspirational literature, and film directed towards Black women during the last twenty-five years.

 In addition to her scholarly writing, Dr. Carey is the author of Getting to Know Him: Observations and Experience From My Walk of Faith, an inspirational memoir, and several magazine articles.

 AENG 205Z: Introduction to Writing in English Studies

 AENG/AWSS 368: Women Writing the Critical Memoir

 AENG 621: African American Rhetorical Traditions